\"Writing.Com

 "Are you going to stand there or tend to those horses?"

-“Yes, sir,” she answered with an embrace.
+"Yes, sir." she answered with an embrace.

 "What's that for?"

-Sabrina grinned and prepared feed.
+She grinned and prepared feed.

 "Do I need a reason?"

-“Of course not,” he insisted.
-“But, when you're ready to talk, your mother and I will listen,”
+"Of course not..." he insisted.
+"But, when you're ready to talk, your mother and I will listen."

 From there, they entered the barn, where father and daughter occupied the morning tending to the chores.
 Then, with the livestock pastured and the planting completed, the time to talk came.
 For the same reason, as Tim and Sabrina hiked through the snow, Julia stood on the porch, staring.

-“Time to get inside,” she implored.
+"Time to get inside." she implored.

 In nothing flat, Tim joined his wife as Sabrina peeked toward the skies.
 By chance, any misgivings about leaving London stood forgotten, since keeping the family intact was more important.
 Later that evening, Julia watched as Sabrina readied a mug of hot cocoa.
 And despite looking jubilant, she remained secretive, and seemingly troubled.
-That being so, Julia nestled beside Tim, as Sabrina settled into the near recliner.
+That being so, she nestled beside Tim, as Sabrina settled into the near recliner.

 "What?"
 Sabrina snapped, shifting.